slviajero/tinybasic/MANUAL.md

 After this, USR(7, 1) will be zero once the master has collected the data from the buffer.

-Alternatively, the slave can deposite data in the buffer before the master has even requested it.
+Alternatively, the slave can deposit data in the buffer before the master has even requested it.
 A master request at a later time will be answered with the data.
 This would be useful for sensors of all kind.
 The slave measures data, puts it in the buffer with PRINT &7 and waits a while e.g. with DELAY until it does the next measurement.
 The new data overwrite the old one after every measurement cycle.
 A master can request data asynchronously at any time and will receive the data in the buffer.
 This BASIC program does not need to handle this.

 See examples/13wire/slave* for more info on slave mode.